 Now, with LDF support, Mugurameno Basic will receive free power for lighting purposes and surrounding community members will be provided with the opportunity to connect their homes to the power system for affordable power services such as lighting, cellphone charging, TVs, radios, and refrigeration.

-In Nepal, EBL installed two off-grid solar systems at two ranger stations located in the Chitwan National Park to power critical monitoring and communications to protect the native single-horned Asiatic rhinos and Bengal Tigers from illegal poaching activities.
+In Nepal, EBL installed two off-grid solar systems at two ranger stations located in the Chitwan National Park to power critical monitoring and communications systems that protect the native single-horned Asiatic rhinos and Bengal Tigers from illegal poaching activities.
 EBL also installed solar power at tourist towers, which will help boost revenue for the park for further protection and restoration efforts.